Dominica2020/Dominica2020/README.md

 - [About Me](https://cometolifeapps.io/about.html)

 ## Tech Focus
 I specialize in python programming, its frameworks & libraries.
-As full-stack engineer my focus is also back-end development.
-I am open to collaborating!
+As a full-stack engineer my focus is also back-end development.
+Interested in working with me?
+Feel free to reach out!

 ![tech focus](skills_focus.png)